codesidian/Lab_2/README.md

 # Lab_2
-Temporary repo for lab 2 in software design and implementation module.
+##Temporary repo for lab 2 in software design and implementation module.
+##Group
+Tutor